Antique Bottle and Collectibles Show returns to Williams

-The third annual Antique Bottle and Collectibles Show will be held at the Sacramento Valley Museum this weekend.
+The third annual Antique Bottle and Collectibles Show will be held at the Sacramento Valley Museum in Williams this weekend.

 Show organizer Cristy Edwards said there are vendors coming from all over, even from out of state, and the focus of the show is old bottles, many of which are specialty collections.